-Nissan Versa owners have reported 7 problems linked to automatic transmission (under the power train category).
+Nissan Versa owners have reported 7 problems related to automatic transmission (under the power train category).

-The VIN of this vehicle is 3N1BC13E39_.
-The vehicle involved is a 2009 Nissan Versa.
+The contact owns a 2009 Nissan Versa.
 The contact stated that he as unable to shut the vehicle off or remove the key from the ignition.
 The vehicle was taken to an authorized dealer where the contact was informed that a mechanism within the gear shifter was broken, not allowing the vehicle to shift into park.
 The gear shifter was replaced.
 The approximate failure mileage was 64,519.
-The failure date was Friday, July 1, 2011.

 See all problems of the 2009 Nissan Versa.

-The vehicle having this issue was a 2008 Nissan Versa.
 Nissan 2008 Versa while driving on freeway car started to lose power ,then shut off,car just came back from dealer not for this promblem ,but for lose of power inwhile driving a upgrade hill this car is on second replacement transmissionnotified Nissan corporate office no answer.
-It was Saturday, Jun.
-25, 2011 when this automatic transmission issue happened.

 See all problems of the 2008 Nissan Versa.